 Adapted from Go and Make Disciples: A National Plan and Strategy for Catholic Evangelization in the United States, USCCB, 2002

 Contact your neighborhood parish to learn more about evangelization ministries.
 Click here to find a parish near you.

-If you are a parish leader (volunteer or staff) and need assistance in strengthening or starting an evangelization ministry in your parish, contact your Parish Life Liaison or the Department for Pastoral Ministries by email or call 210-734-1952.
+If you are a parish leader (volunteer or staff) and need assistance in strengthening or starting an evangelization ministry in your parish, contact contact the Department for Pastoral Ministries at 210-734-1952 or by email.

 Resources for Evangelization

 Spreads the Gospel of Jesus Christ among Catholic communities by promoting, consulting in, facilitating and coordinating ACTS retreats.